Varicose Veins and Venous Ulcers

 • Assess for skin complications within 24-48 hours of initiation

-Consider pentoxifylline as an adjunct to aid ulcer healing.
+Consider pentoxifylline as an adjunct to aid ulcer healing

 • Elevate legs when possible

-Author: Adams L
+Author: Adams Lau

 Reviewer: